jgammerman/jamesgammerman/content/talk/centrica_workshops/index.md

 math: false
 ---

-I enjoy teaching and have given several training courses to colleagues across the country.
-You can find more photographs from these workshops below.
+This is a training course I co-authored with my colleague Timothy Wong, and have presented several times to company employees across the UK.
+The course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.
+The source materials can be found [here](files/Business-Analytics-in-R.pdf).
+You can find more photographs from the workshops below.

 ![Me teaching in Edinburgh 1](/img/PhotosOfMeForBlog/me_workshop2.jpg)